fetep/pencil/README.md

 * Easy configuration

-  Pretty much anything you'd want to do with the graphite can be done using the [Graphite DSL](https://github.com/ripienaar/graphite-graph-dsl/) and a bit of YAML.
+  Pretty much anything you'd want to do with the Graphite can be done using the [Graphite DSL](https://github.com/ripienaar/graphite-graph-dsl/) and a bit of YAML.

 * Implicit collection of host and cluster data

-  Pencil picks these up from graphite without you having to explicitly define them, and gives you the ability to look at all the graphs for a particular host or cluster.
+  Pencil picks these up from Graphite without you having to explicitly define them, and gives you the ability to look at all the graphs for a particular host or cluster.
 You need only supply the metrics in your graph definitions;
   see <a href="#setup"/> for configuration details.

 * Live and Calendar views with relative and absolute timespecs

-  Timeslices are measured in terms of a (possibly relative) starting time and a duration.
-You can also use Pencil in "tail-mode" (i.e. constant refresh, looking at last couple hours of data) or to view a particular timeslice in the past with calendar views.
+  You can use Pencil in "tail-mode" (i.e. constant refresh, looking at last couple hours of data) or to view a particular timeslice in the past with calendar views.

 * permalinks